MarcGrol/microgen/README.md

 - As anybody: View etappes and results (32)
 - As anybody: View best cyclists of a tour (33)
 - As anybody: View best gamblers of a tour (34)
+- As a system: Notify gambler of new day results (41)

 ## Devision of functions in services
 ### Tour-service